Blog

 Modern enterprises need production ready voice agents.
 This means reliability under load, predictable behavior, safe failure modes, and the ability to integrate cleanly with CRM, payments, scheduling, and internal systems without constant engineering intervention.

-This guide focuses exclusively on voice AI platforms designed to run real inbound and outbound phone calls, with guardrails, observability, and operational control built in.
+This guide focuses exclusively on voice AI platforms designed to run real inbound and outbound phone calls, with guardrails, observability, and operational control built in — the vendors that can streamline operations and justify their cost.
 General AI tools and traditional contact center software are intentionally excluded.

 What Deployment Looks Like